nhatch/mnist/README.md

 ## Softmax Algorithm

 An implementation of the softmax algorithm that can be used to classify MNIST images.

+Currently it has an error rate of about 10%.

 1. Download/unzip the MNIST data (four files total) into this directory.
 2. Create soft links "train-images", "train-labels", "test-images", and "test-labels" for these files.